italrr/cr/docs/Lore.md

 - Jem

 Jem is a cyborg, extremely dangerous individual, wanted crimininal across all colonies, head of the Saborou Group.
 Jem posses a military-grade prosthetic body.
 Jem likes to be called by She/her pronous, but her body looks anything but feminine.

 - Zanzan

 Zanzan is another cyborg, also extremely dangerous, and wanted crimininal.
 Zanzan is Jem's fiance and right-hand.
-Zanzan is regarded to be a male, but his body shows exhibits a lot of feminine traits.
+Zanzan is regarded to be a male, but his body exhibits a lot of feminine traits.
 He passes as androgenous most of the time.

 He has a high-end prosthetic body.
-It's said his brain is also prosthetic, making him one of the people featuring a digitized brains.
+It's said his brain is also prosthetic, making him one of the few people featuring a digitized brains.

 Zanzan's body also feature a very unique set of decorative wings.